 What is the difference between osteopathy, physiotherapy and chiropractic?

 Physiotherapy largely follows evidence-based practice.
-They focus on improving movement and function and work within a specific field such as musculoskeletal, cardiac, neurology, respiratory, orthopaedic etc. This allows them to work within the public health system such as the hospital setting.
+They focus on improving movement and function and often work within a specific field such as musculoskeletal, cardiac, neurology, respiratory, orthopaedic etc. This allows them to work within the public health system such as the hospital setting.

 Chiropractic follows the belief that many health problems stem from a misalignment or subluxation of the spine.
 Their treatment approach aims to restore the integrity of the spine and nervous system and its surrounding tissues to enhance normal body function and health.

-Because there are distinct differences between these three manual therapy fields it is not unusual for cross referrals and for someone to see, for example, a physiotherapist and osteopath concurrently for the same problem.
+Because there are distinct differences between these three manual therapy fields, it is not unusual for cross referrals and for someone to see (for example) a physiotherapist and osteopath concurrently for the same problem.

 Do I need a referral from my GP?